nullobject/joshbassett/source/2018/bulb/index.html.md

 you have subscribed to a signal then it will start emitting values.
 Finally when you are done observing a signal, then you can *unsubscribe* from a it.

-Signals also keep track of their subscribers — when the last observer unsubscribes from a signal, then it will be automatically unmounted.
+Signals keep track of their subscribers — when the last observer unsubscribes from a signal, then it will be automatically unmounted.
 The mounting and unmounting of a signal starts and stops the flow of changes respectively.
 For example, mounting a timer signal starts an internal timer with a `setInterval` function call.
 When the signal is unmounted, then the `clearInterval` function is called to stop the timer.

 ### A Timer